denislobanov/lsxnr/blog/content/pages/author.md

 ![a picture of me](/images/profile.jpg#center-round)
 </br>

-By day I am a software engineer working on the energy team over at [Thought Machine](https://thoughtmachine.net/) but by night, I am also a software engineer - albeit a sleepy one.
+By day I am a software engineer working over at [Thought Machine](https://thoughtmachine.net/) but by night, I am also a software engineer - albeit a sleepy one.